Town Bus Services Suspended

-Town bus services have been suspended due to the pandemic and out of safety concerns for the town's staff and residents.
-The Mayor and Council are working together to re-envision the future of bus services and to determine when it will be safe to provide services.
+Town bus services have been suspended.
+The Mayor and Council are working together to re-envision the future of bus services and to determine when and how to reinstate the service.

 There are several ways to get around Town and to our neighboring towns and cities without getting into your vehicle.